EnricoPicci/git-diff-llm/README.md

 -   `core` folder containing `exec-command.ts` which implements the logic to execute the command
 -   `internals` folder containing the internals of the logic of the command

+## Current known limitations
+- The tool can not generate the correct "Git Web Client Command" when comparing an upstream repo with a forked repo in GitLab

 ## test

 Run the tests using the command